joshcarp/docs.buf.build/docs/reference/internal-compiler.md

 available cores, and re-orders the result to match `protoc`'s ordering as a post-processing task.
-As an example, `buf` can compile all 3,944 `.proto` files in [googleapis](https://github.com/googleapis/googleapis/tree/cb6fbe8784479b22af38c09a5039d8983e894566) in about 0.9s, on a 2022 Macbook Pro with an M1 Max chip, as opposed to about 1.6s for `protoc` v21.7 on the same machine.
+As an example, `buf` can compile all 3,944 `.proto` files in [googleapis](https://github.com/googleapis/googleapis/tree/cb6fbe8784479b22af38c09a5039d8983e894566) in about 0.9s, on a 2022 MacBook Pro with an M1 Max chip, as opposed to about 1.6s for `protoc` v21.7 on the same machine.

 **We know this is all a series of big claims**.
 There have been many claims in